Real $K$-Theory for $C^*$-Algebras: Just the Facts: The Basics: Real Vector Bundles

-of continuous maps, where $\tilde{f} : p'^{-1}(x) \longrightarrow p^{-1}(f(x)) $ is a linear transformation for each $x \in X$.
+is a linear transformation for each $y \in X'$.
 If $\tilde{f}$ is a homeomorphism then it is called an {\emph{isomorphism}} of vector bundles.
 Any bundle isomorphic to a product bundle is called a {\emph{trivial}} bundle. \end{Def}

 If $X$ is a path-connected space then the local triviality condition insures that fibres of a vector bundle must all be of the same dimension: this is called the {\emph{rank}} or {\emph{dimension}} of the vector bundle.
 If $X$ has several path components then a vector bundle over $X$ may well have a different rank on each path component.